-This made a killer soap but because of the method it would make the lye a little unpredictable and therefore it would often times work a little too well, if you know what I mean.
+This made a killer soap but because of the method it would make the lye a little unpredictable and therefore it would often time work a little too well if you know what I mean.

 It is clear by our history that lye deserves respect but it isn’t something we should necessarily be fearful of.
 We have come a long way in the soap making and lye solution process.

 Lye deserves some serious respect, it has its high points that are certainly worth mentioning.

 Lye soap is a great cleaner and multipurpose too.

 You can use it to wash clothes, to wash, or to make cleaning supplies.
 And it can be made for a matter pennies.

 Interested in learning how to make your own soap?
 Here is how.
 And here are the items you’ll need to get started:

 - Glass jar for dissolving lye